Anasqabbal/Inception/README.md

 ## Metadata in docker
 Metadata in Docker means information about the image or container. not teh actual code or app. like using the ENVIRONMENT variables. using the instruction ENV in Dockerfile or using EXPOSE. just to provide additionatl inforamtion. and it is useful for organizing ,  documentating or automating the things.

-# Preparing The Makefile
-inside our Makefile we can define multiple targets.

-build:
-down:
-clean:
-fclean:
-re:

 # Common commands
 - [Docker commands](#docker-commands)